-As an expert in care of the elderly, Dr. Levine assists a diverse group of clients to improve medical care, decrease adverse outcomes such as pressure ulcers, and understand the complex interaction between illness and the health care system.
-Specific consulting assignments have included:
+Dr. Levine assists a diverse group of organizations and clients to improve medical care, decrease adverse outcomes such as pressure ulcers, and understand the complex interaction between illness and the health care system.

 - Teach the wound care section for the American Medical Directors Association’s Advanced Curriculum in Medical Direction for Long-term Care.